 OmniCAV was awarded funding as part of a competition run by the Centre for Connected and Autonomous Vehicles (CCAV).
-With expertise across the country and from multiple disciplines, the ten-strong consortium, which is jointly funded by industry partners and Innovate UK, will spend two years developing a world-first simulation platform that can be used by accreditation bodies, insurers and manufacturers to accelerate the development and certification of AVs.
+With expertise across the country and from multiple disciplines, the 11-strong consortium, which is jointly funded by industry partners and Innovate UK, will spend 24 months developing a market-first simulation platform that can be used by accreditation bodies, insurers and manufacturers to accelerate the development and certification of AVs.

 On a broad scale, the project addresses one of the ‘Grand Challenges’ the UK Government set out in its 2018 Industrial Strategy - the future of mobility.
-Having started in December 2018 the consortium will work together until November 2020, when the project will culminate in testing an autonomous vehicle via the entire end-to-end OmniCAV testing programme in a public demo, from simulation, to proving grounds, all the way through to public roads.
+Having started in December 2018 the consortium will work together until November 2020, when the project will culminate in an autonomous vehicle being put through the entire end-to-end OmniCAV testing programme in a public demo, from simulation, to proving grounds, all the way through to public roads.

-OmniCAV’s world-first innovations will accelerate the development, deployment, and adoption of safe autonomous vehicles.
+There are several innovation areas in which OmniCAV will develop new databases, tools, and processes to accelerate the development, deployment, and adoption of safe autonomous vehicles.

 The OmniCAV project will build a library of scenarios against which AVs should be tested in simulation.
-Using scenarios in simulations is crucial to validating the safety of AVs, as it allows for particularly dangerous or complex situations, which occur rarely in the real world, to be included in the testing process.
-OmniCAV will create a best-in-class library by integrating three state-of-the-art methods of scenario generation: accident data, insurance claim data, and Systems Theoretic Process Analysis (bottom-up analysis of the vehicle’s control software to identify failures).
+Scenarios are crucial to the testing of AVs as they allow for particularly dangerous or complex situations, which occur rarely in the real world but account for the majority of accidents, to be simulated, allowing the ability of the vehicle under test to navigate these situations safely.
+OmniCAV will create a best-in-class library by integrating three state-of-the-art methods of scenario generation - accident data, insurance claim data, and Systems Theoretic Process Analysis (bottom-up analysis of the vehicle’s control software to identify failures).

 The simulations used to test autonomous vehicles need to be faithful recreations of the real world.
 This realism must extend beyond the static environment – roads, trees, buildings, etc. – to include the dynamic context around the vehicle under test.
 The hardest problem to solve for AVs is how to interact safely with human road users, so realistically simulating the behaviour of the virtual humans that interact with the vehicle under test is crucial.
 OmniCAV’s simulation platform will include world-first Artificial Intelligence-based ‘smart actors’, working in conjunction with a traffic model for the road loop, calibrated and validated by traffic data taken from the real roads.

 The simulations used to certify that autonomous vehicles are safe need themselves to be trusted and auditable.
-To help build trust in the integrity of the testing results, the OmniCAV project will develop concepts such as tamper-proof inputs and outputs and will be designed with due consideration to the need for accreditation.
+To help build trust in the integrity of the testing results, the OmniCAV simulation will use tamper-proof inputs and outputs and will be designed for certification.
 The consortium will benefit from experience in the certification of safety-critical systems in the aerospace industry.

-OmniCAV will put in place best practices and establish new specifications and standards for collecting geospatial data, such as 3D features and network infrastructure.
-These will contribute to developing a digital copy of the UK in order to build a nationwide virtual test environment.
-As part of the OmniCAV project, a digital representation of the 32km road loop in Oxfordshire will be built, serving as an exemplar for future work on building a broader geospatial infrastructure.
+OmniCAV will put in place best practices and establish new specifications and standards for collecting geospatial data.
+These will contribute to developing a complete digital copy of the UK in order to build a nationwide virtual test environment.
+As part of the OmniCAV project, a digital twin of the 32km road loop in Oxfordshire will be built, serving as an exemplar for future work on building a broader geospatial infrastructure.

 A real-world validated simulation-based framework for certifying autonomous vehicles